 "Here lies Sam Flood/ Whose nature bid him/ To do much good/ Much good it did him" reads the writing on the wall in The Stranger House.
 Generally considered a saint, everyone is queuing up to take the credit for driving him to suicide.
 It turns out that he was murdered.
 For trying to get justice and care for a little girl who was raped and then sent to Australia to hush up the crime.

 In Hannu Rajaniemi's The Quantum Thief, giving money to a beggar triggers a stampede of them.

-The House of Night: Stevie Rae saves Rephaim's life.
+In The House of Night, Stevie Rae saves Rephaim's life.
 In the end, this small act is the catalyst for Stevie Rae's boyfriend Dallas to go over to the dark-side when he finds out she's been hiding him this whole time.
 Stevie Rae is also Mistaken for Cheating.

 In 11/22/63, the time-traveling protagonist goes through a great deal of trouble to stop the Kennedy assassination, in the belief that doing so will make the world a better place.
 Instead, it causes major damage to the fabric of time, and leads to an even bleaker future.

 The sports-themed gamebook Defending Champions (from publishers of the "Which Way" series) gives you a choice about whether or not to punish one of your team for violating curfew.
 If you decide to let him off the hook, this leads to a Non-Standard Game Over.
 This act of clemency leads other players to think you're not cracking down on curfew violators and sets off a chain reaction that leads to you losing complete control of team discipline.